Reading

 “Do you think that I cannot appeal to my Father, and he will at once send me more than twelve legions of angels.”

-What humility this man who is God, the Creator God, King of Kings, Lord of Lords, Mighty to Save, Majesty and honor are His – What humility He shows!
+What humility Jesus shows, this man who is God, the Creator God, King of kings, Lord of lords, mighty to save, majesty and honor are His – What humility He shows!

-Oppressed and afflicted, with the Father’s omnipotence at hand to bring to bear – And yet He chooses to walk this narrow road filled with the shadow of death and terrible pain.
+Oppressed and afflicted, with the Father’s omnipotence at hand able to be brought to bear – Yet He chooses to walk this narrow road filled with the shadow of death and terrible pain.

 For us.